pasqal-io/pasqal-cloud/README.md

 serialized_sequence = sequence.serialize()
 ```

-Once you have serialized your sequence, you can send it with the SDK with the following
+Once you have serialized your sequence, you can send it with the SDK with the following code

 ```python
 from sdk import SDK